Tony Spyridakos

-Tony Spyridakos (born 9 April 1964) is an Australian former soccer player who played as a midfielder.
+Tony Spyridakos (Note: Variously known as Anthony Spyridakos, Anthony Dakos and Tony Dakos during his career) (born 9 April 1964) is an Australian former soccer player who played as a midfielder, primarily in the National Soccer League (NSL) for Sydney Olympic but also for Pierikos in Greece.
+Spyridakos played two times for the Australia men's national soccer team.

 Club career

-After playing for Pierikos in Greece Spyridakos spent time with Sydney Olympic in the Australian National Soccer League.
+Spyridakos played in Australia for Sydney Olympic FC in the National Soccer League (NSL) from 1982.

+In July 1991, Spyridakos joined Pierikos on a transfer.
+He played 21 times during the 1991–92 Greek season.

+In 1992, Spyridakos returned to Sydney Olympic, continuing in the NSL until 1995.

 International career

-Spyridakos represented Australia at the 1983 FIFA World Youth Championship, listed by FIFA under the name Anthony Dakos.
+Spyridakos represented Australia at the 1983 FIFA World Youth Championship.

 Spyridakos made his full international debut for Australia in August 1990 in a match against Indonesia in Jakarta.
 He played his second and final international against South Korea in Seoul in September 1990.